atolab/zenoh-web/content/docs/getting-started/installation.md

 ```

 ## Installing client library
-To develop your application zenoh application, you need to install a zenoh client library.
+To develop your application Zenoh application, you need to install a Zenoh client library.
 Depending on your programmation language of choice, pick one of the following API and refer to the installation and usage instructions in here:

 - [Rust API](https://crates.io/crates/zenoh)